 Festivals & Events

-The Hamamatsu Festival is a popular event featuring 100 kites, flown over sand dunes, that battle in the skies.
+The Hamamatsu Festival is a popular event featuring 100 kites, flown over sand dunes, battling in the skies.
 The event takes place in late spring during the holiday period known as Golden Week.

-At night there's a parade, creating a whole different style of festivities from the daytime.
+At night there's a parade, creating a whole different style of festivities.